cesar1884/NLP_reviews_TripAdvisor/README.md

 ## Results

-The primary metric of interest was not accuracy, but the recall for classes 2 and 3, and the overall F1 score, due to the unequal data distribution among classes.
+Due to the unequal data distribution among classes, the primary metric of interest was not accuracy, I mainly focused on the macro average F1 score and on the recall for classes 2 and 3

 ## Problem Statement